(Last updated 7/16/18)

 My doctorate from Vanderbilt University is in English, but nearly all of my publications have been in Philosophy.

-I'm on Facebook, but I accept only a limited number of Facebook friends.
-However, I do a lot of e-mail correspondence, so feel free to write me with a question at lydiamcgrew [at] gmail [dot] com.
+I'm on Facebook, and you are welcome to follow my public content here.
+I accept only a limited number of Facebook friends for my private content but publish announcements of new posts and some other content set to ďpublic.Ē I also do a lot of e-mail correspondence, so feel free to write me with a question at lydiamcgrew [at] gmail [dot] com.